SoheebAmin/JavaFX_Consultancy_Scheduing_System/README.md

 ## Usage ##

-This appointment scheduling application that allows the user (presumably in the role of an employee at this hypothetical company) to manage customer and appointment records, as found in an online mySQL database.
+This appointment scheduling application that allows the user (presumably in the role of an employee at this hypothetical company) to manage customer and appointment records, as found in an online MySQL database.

 ## Customers and Appointments ##